The Next Regional Policy Statement

 Progress of Appeals to the Proposed Regional Policy Statement

-Thirty three appeals were lodged with the Environment Court against Council's decisions.
+Forty three appeals were lodged with the Environment Court against Council's decisions.
 These comprise eight appeals lodged against Council's decisions on submissions to the Coastal Environment and Water Quality and Land Use provisions of the Proposed RPS notified on Tuesday 27 March 2012.
-A further 25 appeals were lodged against Council's decisions on the remaining parts of the Proposed RPS notified on Tuesday 14 August 2013.
+Twenty five appeals were lodged against Council's decisions on the remaining parts of the Proposed RPS notified on Tuesday 14 August 2013.
+A further ten appeals were lodged against Council's decisions on Variation 1 (Coastal Policy) to the Proposed RSP notified on 26 March 2013.

-Most Environment Court appeals to the Proposed RPS have been resolved through mediation with a number of consent orders recently issued.
+Most Environment Court appeals to the Proposed RPS have been resolved through mediation with twenty consent orders issued.

 Copies of consent orders are posted on the Consent Orders and Environment Court Decision page of Council’s website as they are received from the Environment Court.
 A copy of the Proposed RPS reflecting all provisions now past legal challenge (either by consent order or Environment Court decision) is available at the following links: